-Enhanced Key Usage must not contain Client Authentication or Server Authentication.
+Enhanced Key Usage can be either empty or contain Server Authentication.

 No explicit limit to the length of the certificate chain.
 VMCA uses the OpenSSL default, which is 10 certificates.

 Certificates with wildcards or with more than one DNS name are not supported.